Kieyontay/Burp-Suite/README.md

 <h2>Description</h2>
 This project is an introduction to the basics of Burp Suite.
 Burp Suite is a framework used for web application penetration testing.
 I will use Burp Suite to capture and manipulate all of the HTTP/HTTPS traffic between a browser and web server.
 Burp Suite is an invaluable tool for manual web application testing.
-I will be using the Burp Suite Community edition throughout this project.
+I will be using the Burp Suite Community edition throughout this lab.
 <br />